Why Learning To Surf Is Almost Too Easy For The SUP Crowd

 You Own Almost All The Right Gear

 Most stand up paddle boarders own almost everything they need to learn the art of wave riding.
 You can use the same roof rack, leash, swimwear, sunscreen, and even a sun hat when surfing.
 All you need is a surfboard and some wax to start riding waves.
+Need a surfboard?
+Shop our selection of surfboards for sale!
 And if you still have doubts, you can always pick up a vintage copy of the original black and white book on surfing by Southern California’s Ron Drummond, The Art of Wave Riding.

 Now there’s only one question you need to ask yourself if you’re a stand up paddle boarder: Why haven’t you tried surfing yet?